marcobroman/marcobroman/README.md

 - 👋 Hi, I’m @marcobroman
 - 👀 I’m interested in developing new skills related to frontend/backend techonologies
-- 🌱 I’m currently learning react-native, flask, and SQL
+- 🌱 I’m currently learning react-native, express-js
 - 💞️ I’m looking to collaborate on any web apps

 <!---